Virtual Retreats started in 2020 and we've found that the online format offers participants to engage with a variety of people in just a few days.

 Friday: Orientation

-You can select between two orientation time slots, 2:00pm-4:00pm or 8:30-10:30pm EDT.
-We’ll have an intro session where you’ll meet the staff and other participants, get tips on how to make the most of the weekend, and do some icebreakers.
+Sometimes one, sometimes two but Friday night (8-10PM usually) expect an intro session where you’ll meet the staff and other participants, get tips on how to make the most of the weekend, and do some icebreakers.
 You’ll also spend some time practicing using Zoom and meeting the weekend “home room” group you’ll be assigned to for the next few days.
-These “home rooms” are typically 8-10 same-gender groups led by a staff facilitator whose role is to support, help with any questions/concerns, and offer general guidance.
+“Home rooms” are typically 8-10 same-gender groups led by a staff facilitator whose role is to support, help with any questions/concerns, and offer general guidance.

-Saturday is a full day 8:30am-4:30pm EDT.
+Saturday is a full day 8:00am-4:00pm.
 You’ll start the morning with a Couple’s Testimony and Q&A, followed by a Small Group Discussion in 16-20 member mixed-gender groups.
-These discussions will be followed by One-on-One Conversations around 8-10 minutes each, using breakout rooms.
+These discussions will be followed by One-on-One Conversations around 8 minutes each, using the breakout room feature.

 Small Group Discussions and One-on-One Conversations repeat 3 more times on Saturday.
 Each time you’ll rotate to a different group with different discussion questions and different participants.
-Saturday has a number of breaks, a lunchtime, and midday & closing sessions with your same-gender “home room” group just to relax and talk about how things are going.
+There are a few breaks on Saturday, including lunch to relax and talk about how things are going, but it is the busiest day.

 Sunday: Closing

-Sunday is a partial day, you’ll be online from 11:00am-3:00pm EDT.
-Expect to start with a Couple’s Testimony and Q&A. You’ll go right into a Small Group Discussion followed by a round of One-on-One Conversations.
-After a lunch break, you’ll do a final round of discussion and conversations.
-By the end of the retreat, you’ll have had a chance to meet every person of the opposite gender.
+Sunday is a partial day, you’ll be online from 10:00am-2:00 PM.
+Expect to start with a second Couple’s Testimony and Q&A. Small Group Discussion and a round of One-on-One Conversations follow.
+After lunch, you’ll typically do a final round of discussion and conversations depending on the number of participants, but by the end of the retreat, you’ll have had a chance to meet every person of the opposite gender.

 Follow-Up Conversations

-After the weekend, expect to hear from staff with a questionnaire asking whether you’d like to speak with any particular participants for a 15-minute follow-up call on your own time.
-We know it's hard to squeeze in a lot during an 8-minute breakout chat, and these calls are a great way to get to talk more.
+After the weekend, expect to hear from staff with a questionnaire asking whether you would like to speak with particular participants for a 15-minute follow-up call on your own time - We know it's hard to squeeze in a lot over 8 minutes, and these calls are a great way to get to talk further.

-Don’t worry - your responses are private and we only share them with the people you’re interested in if they also marked that they were interested in you.
+Don’t worry - your responses are private and we only share them with the people you’re interested in.

 What you come to get out of a Virtual Retreat is totally up to you.
 Whether you’re looking to network, practice your communication skills, or hoping to find “The One”, we we see our role as facilitating and encouraging.
 We know talking to a lot of people might seem daunting, particularly for any introvert, but participants consistently tell us that with the fast pace, they’re glad they made it a priority.
 After all, great relationships aren’t found - they’re built.